FrescoDev/domain-routing-service/README.md

 # domain-routing-service

-This service is responsible for SERVICE_PURPOSE.
+This service is responsible for performing semantic disambiguation on inbound messages and establishing service domain intent of message.

 DEV URL: [tbd]
 LIVE URL: [tbd]